hwschuur/hwschuur.github.io/_pages/about.md

 I'm a passionate quarter-maker.
 I like to simplify complex challenges and drive change in the intersection between technology, business, and people.

-I have more than 10 years of experience in software production, of which almost 7 years in software product management roles at [AFAS Software][afas]{:target="_blank"}).
+I have more than 10 years of experience in software production, of which almost 7 years in software product management roles at [AFAS Software][afas]{:target="_blank"}.

 Feel free to reach out!
 You can download my resume [here][cv]{:target="_blank"}.